 In November 2002 our little warrior did what they said she never would.
 She had ate and drank consistently by mouth for 30 consecutive days.
 Her Mic-Key Button was removed and the hole in her stomach closed.
 Rikki was no longer dependent on a feeding tube and pump!
 While this was a day to celebrate, watching the GI doc remove her button and close the hole in her stomach also proved to be a bit terrifying too.
 The beautiful girl they said would probably never use a cup or a spoon, just defied the odds!

-As of mid 2018, Rikki has undergone anesthesia for 36 medical procedures.
+As of the close of 2019, Rikki has undergone anesthesia for 40 medical procedures.
 She’s had multiple procedures on her teeth and eyes.
 She has had the ossicular bones in her left ear removed and replaced with prosthetic bones and titanium.
 Rikki has had a pacemaker like device temporarily implanted for an interstim trial, has had her tonsils and adenoids removed, a nissen fundoplication, feeding tube placed, imperforate anus repair and dislocating patella repaired.
-Most recently she's had to endure a partial vulvectomy, gastrointestinal fistula repair, had the inferior oblique muscle removed from her right eye, a new titanium implant in her left ear, had her other patella repaired and endured her first colonoscopy.
+Rikki has endured a partial vulvectomy, gastrointestinal fistula repair, had the inferior oblique muscle removed from her right eye, a new titanium implant in her left ear, had her other patella repaired and endured her first colonoscopy.
+In 2019 she developed a fistula at a 15 year (closed) g-tube site that took 4 months to recover from.
 Rikki undergoes anesthesia for even the simplest procedures; Procedures no child should ever have to experience.
 Her history includes multiple botox bladder injections, MRI's, teeth cleanings, multiple cystoscopies and a vaginoscopies.

 Rikki experiences MANY of the common traits of Kabuki.
 She was clinically diagnosed almost immediately due to her prominent facial features.
 She is developmentally delayed with an IQ of 60.
 Rikki continues to struggle with low muscle tone, is 60% deaf and requires hearing aids and wears glasses as a result of strabismus, amblyopia and astigmatism.
 She will require physical therapy (for low tone, gait and knee rehab) for many years, occupational therapy for much of the same, and speech therapy for delayed speech.
 Rikki has sleep apnea, a leak in her aortic valve, kidney deformities including one pelvic, bladder difficulties, Hashimoto's thyroiditis, sensory modulation disorder, PICA, Insomnia and Reactive Airway Disease.
 She also has mild scoliosis, is missing a rib and in January 2014 was diagnosed with Autism Spectrum Disorder, anxiety disorders and Intellectual Disability, Moderate.